 Even simple steps can go a huge way:

-- Removing bird feeders (especially during the warmer weather seasons and overnight between dusk and dawn).
-If you have spotted rodents in your yard or on your property and you have bird feeders, it is recommended to remove the feeders entirely for at least 2-3 weeks and to make sure all seed on the ground is picked up and disposed.
+- REMOVING BIRD FEEDERS (especially during the warmer weather seasons and overnight between dusk and dawn).
+UPDATE: Please see our “Forego the Feeder” campaign page!
+If you have spotted rodents in your yard or on your property and you have bird feeders, it is recommended to remove the feeders entirely for at least 3-4 weeks and to make sure all seed on the ground is picked up and disposed.
 Wait until you have no more rodent sightings for awhile before you re-install the feeders.
-You may want to consider removing your feeders permanently, or at least between the months of April through October, when rodents are more active and have more young and when songbirds have an abundance of natural foods.
-There is some research indicating birdfeeders may actually be harmful to some songbird species and one reason for their decline.
-In fact, birdfeeders may be a direct contributing factor to increasing rat populations (and rats can also predate on songbird nestlings).
-One study out of Oregon showed that households with birdfeeders had more than double the rate of rodents on their property than those without feeders.
-If you do keep a birdfeeder, consider a rodent-proof model made of glass or metal, and clean up spilled seed regularly (packed seed less prone to spillage may also be better than loose seed).
-As an alternative to birdfeeders, consider planting native plants or keeping potted plants in your yard during the warmer weather months to attract beautiful birds to your property without the risk of getting uninvited rodent guests as well.
+You may want to consider removing your feeders permanently, or at least from early April through early December, when rodents are more active and have more young and when songbirds have an abundance of natural foods.
+There is some research indicating bird feeders may actually be harmful to some songbird species and one reason for their decline.
+In fact, bird feeders may be a direct contributing factor to increasing rat populations (and rats can also predate on songbird nestlings).
+One study out of Oregon showed that households with bird feeders had more than double the rate of rodents on their property than those without feeders.
+If you do keep a bird feeder, consider a rodent-proof model made of glass or metal, and clean up spilled seed regularly (packed seed less prone to spillage may also be better than loose seed).
+As an alternative to bird feeders, consider planting native plants or keeping potted plants in your yard during the warmer weather months to attract beautiful birds to your property without the risk of attracting uninvited rodent guests as well.
 More info on this here.

-- Getting rat resistant compost bins (and if possible, keeping compost bins indoors and even refrigerated until pick up/drop off times).
+- GETTING RAT RESISTANT COMPOST BINS made of metal (or if possible, keeping compost bins indoors and even refrigerated until pick up/drop off times).
+Here is an example of a low cost rat-proof compost container.

-- Only taking out trash the morning of pick-up, or at the least, the night before pick-up.
+- ONLY TAKING TRASH TO OUTDOOR BARRELS OR DUMPSTERS THE MORNING OF TRASH PICK UP, or at the least, the night before pick-up.
 A trash compactor and only cleaning out the refrigerator the night before trash pick up can help reduce the need to take the trash out long before the pick up date.

 The City of Somerville experienced a 60% reduction in rat sightings after they distributed rat-resistant trash-toters to every resident household and required businesses and large residential properties to license their dumpsters and receive annual inspections.